Degrees of Freedom for Radiating Systems: Capacity limits and radiation modes

-with a finite number of non-zero power levels $\tilde{P}_n$ associated with radiation modes of sufficiently high efficiency.
+with a finite number of non-zero power levels $\tilde{P}_n\geq 0$ associated with radiation modes of sufficiently high efficiency.
 The number of used modes depends on the signal-to-noise ratio $\gamma$ and the distribution of the modes $\nu_n$.
 Waterfilling solutions for five efficiencies $\nu_n\in\{1, 0.75, 0.5, 0.1, 0.01\}$ and SNRs $\gamma\in\{5,10,20\}$ are depicted in Fig.~\ref{fig:waterfilling}.
-The allocation of normalized power $\tilde{P}_n\gamma$ and number of used modes depend on the SNR $\gamma$.
-For low $\gamma\to 0$, only the strongest modes are used, and for large $\gamma\to\infty$, all modes are used.
-For modes with efficiency $\nu_n>0.5$, the relative difference between the modes is below $2$, and all these modes can be used for reasonable SNR $\gamma$.
-For lower efficiencies $\nu_n$, $1/\nu_n$ increases rapidly, and very large SNR $\gamma$ are needed for the water-filling solution to use these modes, as shown in Fig.~\ref{fig:waterfilling}.
+The reciprocals of the efficiencies, $1/\nu_n$, are large for inefficient modes, \eg mode 4 has $1/\nu_4=10$, and mode 5 has $1/\nu_5=100$.
+The normalized power level allocated to each mode, $\tilde{P}_n \gamma$, in the water-filling algorithm can be interpreted as determining the water level over a bottom profile defined by $1/\nu_n$, with a total amount of water $\gamma = \sum \tilde{P}_n \gamma$.
+The allocation of normalized power $\tilde{P}_n \gamma$ and the number of active modes depend on the SNR, $\gamma$.
+For low SNR, $\gamma \ll 1$, only the strongest mode, with $1/\nu_1=1$, contributes.
+As $\gamma$ increases, power is quickly allocated to additional modes, such as modes 2 and 3, with $1/\nu_2 \approx 1.33$ and $1/\nu_3 = 2$, respectively.
+Inefficient modes, such as $1/\nu_4=10$, require significantly higher SNR to be activated, as shown in Fig.~\ref{fig:waterfilling}.

 The capacity~\eqref{eq:CapRadm} is solely determined by the efficiencies $\nu_n$ of the radiation modes and the signal-to-noise ratio (SNR) $\gamma$.
 Consequently, radiation modes can be regarded as fundamental physical quantities that quantify radiation properties and degrees of freedom for arbitrary-shaped objects with material losses~\cite{Ehrenborg+Gustafsson2020}.